-131I-omburtamab for Desmoplastic Small Round Cell Tumor-Clinical Development Program
+I-omburtamab for Desmoplastic Small Round Cell Tumor-Clinical Development Program

-Currently, 131I-omburtamab is being evaluated in an ongoing clinical study (Study 09-090) for the treatment of DSRCT.
+Currently, I-omburtamab is being evaluated in an ongoing clinical study (Study 09-090) for the treatment of DSRCT.
 After completing the BLA submission for CNS/LM from NB, we intend to discuss with the FDA the protocol for the continuation and expansion of this DSRCT study.
 We believe that we may qualify for a sBLA, assuming positive pivotal data.

-Study 09-090: Phase I Study of Intraperitoneal Radioimmunotherapy with 131I-omburtamab for Patients with Desmoplastic Small Round Cell Tumors and Other Solid Tumors Involving the Peritoneum
+Study 09-090: Phase 1 Study of Intraperitoneal Radioimmunotherapy with I-omburtamab for Patients with Desmoplastic Small Round Cell Tumors and Other Solid Tumors Involving the Peritoneum

-MSK is conducting a clinical study of IP 131I-omburtamab for treatment of patients with DSRCT and other B7-H3 positive solid tumors metastatic to the peritoneum.
+MSK is conducting a clinical study of IP I-omburtamab for treatment of patients with DSRCT and other B7-H3 positive solid tumors metastatic to the peritoneum.
 The primary purpose of the study is to define the toxicity and the MTD, assess the pharmacokinetics, and assess response of DSRCT and other solid tumors.
-The study commenced in April 2010 and as of October 2017, 47 patients had been enrolled.
+The study commenced in April 2010 and as of May 2018, 50 patients had been enrolled.

 In addition to satisfying certain other criteria, patients must be over one year old and able to cooperate with radiation safety restrictions during therapy period.
-Patients must have a diagnosis of 131I-omburtamab reactive DSCRT or solid tumors that involve the peritoneum.
+Patients must have a diagnosis of I-omburtamab reactive DSCRT or solid tumors that involve the peritoneum.

-The study was designed as an open-label single-arm dose escalation study to evaluate IP 131 I-omburtamab, which was administered at doses ranging from 30 mCi/m2 to 90 mCi/m2.
-The expansion cohort comprised an additional 10 patients who were dosed at 80 mCi/m2.
+The study was designed as an open-label single-arm dose escalation study to evaluate IP I-omburtamab, which was administered at doses ranging from 30 mCi/m to 90 mCi/m.
+The expansion cohort comprised an additional 10 patients who were dosed at 80 mCi/m.

-$^{\bullet}$ To define the toxicity and the MTD of IP 131 I-omburtamab.
+• To define the toxicity and the MTD of IP I-omburtamab.

-- To assess pharmacokinetics for IP 131I-omburtamab. - To assess response of DSRCT and other solid tumors to IP 131I-omburtamab.
+- To assess pharmacokinetics for IP I-omburtamab. - To assess response of DSRCT and other solid tumors to IP I-omburtamab.

-Preliminary results from the 34 patients demonstrated that treatment with 131I-omburtamab was generally well tolerated by the patients as assessed by the trial investigators.
-No DLTs were observed and a MTD was not reached.
+In the data from 41 patients with DSRCT presented in April 2018, no DLTs were observed and a MTD was not reached.
 In addition, there was no significant myelosuppression and stem cell rescue was not required.
-We believe that the initial data from the first group of patients supports continued investigation of the benefit of 131I-omburtamab in this patient population.
+Three patients experienced Grade 3 neutropenia, three patients experienced Grade 4 neutropenia, six patients experienced Grade 3 thrombocytopenia, one patient experienced Grade 3 AST elevation and four patients experienced Grade 2 abdominal pain.
+We believe that the initial data from the first group of patients supports continued investigation of the benefit of I-omburtamab in this patient population.